ecorreiax/puf/README.md

 [1]: https://en.wikipedia.org/wiki/Bloom_filter

-## Why use gobfs
+## Why use puf

-With gobfs, you can quickly check a username against our hand-picked dataset to make sure it's cool with community rules.
+With puf, you can quickly check a username against our hand-picked dataset to make sure it's cool with community rules.
 That way, we all get to hang out in a safer space.
 We're always tweaking our dataset to keep up with the latest tricks from the bad guys.

 ## Install

 With a [correctly configured](https://go.dev/doc/install#testing) Go toolchain:

 ```
-go get -u github.com/ecorreiax/gobfs
+go get -u github.com/ecorreiax/puf
 ```

 ## Examples